Student Job Opportunities

 - Negotiate performance contract with professional agents and/or artists.

-- Responsible for assuring that all points of the contract and rider have been met for both parties.
+- Be responsible for assuring that all points of the contract and rider have been met for both parties.

 - Attend every event sponsored by their respective programming area.

-- Maintain an exceptionally accommodating relationship with the artist(s) during their visit to SNC by greeting and remaining available to them throughout the show until the end of the evening.
+- Maintain an exceptionally accommodating relationship with the artist(s) during their visit to St. Norbert College by greeting and remaining available to them throughout the show until the end of the evening.

 - Maintain an accurate account of their respective programming budget.